onth3road/dart_aqueduct/README.md

 ## Structure
 It is a really small project, it uses **dart** as its language.

 The *server* dirctory contains an aqueduct project.
-It runs as a server, handle http requests, route them to different *controller*.
+It runs as a server, handle http requests, route them to different *controllers*.

 The *client* dirctory contains an angulardart project.
 For now, it host ui interactions and so on.